bitaemi/rxjs-reactive-patterns/README.md

 ```
 DATA is ENCAPSULATED inside the STORE.

-Because the lessons data from the store is not immutable we use:
+Because the lessons data from the store is not immutable, we use:

 ```TypeScript
     broadcast() {